lotabout/write-a-C-interpreter/tutorial/en/7-Statements.md

-We have to concept in C: statement and expression.
+We have two concepts in C: statement and expression.
 Basically statements won't have a value as its result while expressions do.
-That means you cannot assign an statement to a variable.
+That means you cannot assign a statement to a variable.

 We have 6 statements in our interpreter: